bstnbuck/Simple-Go-Blockchain/README.md

 The Blockchain is programmed in Go.
 As hash algorithm is used SHA512.

+**Entering some data while executing proof of work now works.**

 ## Installation
 Nothing to install!
 It's Go! :D

-**Entering some data while executing proof of work now works.**

 ## Usage
+Execute/Debug using **GOLand**:
-* If you want to execute the Blockchain change to the src directory and execute main.go
+* If you want to execute the Blockchain change to the src directory and execute directory.
-* If you want to execute AddTransaction change to the src/addTransaction directory and execute main.go
+* If you want to execute AddTransaction change to the src/addTransaction directory and execute main.go.
+* Build Configuration: **Run Kind**: Directory; **Directory**: src or src/addTransaction; **Working Directory**: HOME (directory in which all files are stored).

+Using **VS-Code**:
+Using VS-Code is difficult because input does not work properly.

-To execute the program run following commands:
+To build the program run following commands:
 #### Linux:
   * go build
+  * move both executable files to HOME-directory (outside src)
   * ./src or ./addTransaction

 #### Windows:

   * go build
+  * move both executable files to HOME-directory (outside src)
   * src.exe or addTransaction.exe

-Or Debug it in VS-Code or GOLand.

 #### Blockchain:
 1. After starting you will be asked how much leading hex-Nulls the hash should have.
 Enter a decimal like 8, this will be changed to '00000000' <- leading nulls